 Robyn D. Knudtson-Manske, NP Print Friendly Page

 Robyn enjoys the challenges that working in internal medicine provides.
 She is patient-focused and feels that it is important to listen to patients' concerns and collaborate with them when making decisions about their health.
 She also enjoys educating patients about health conditions and treatments.
-Her special interests include diabetes, women's health and chronic disease managment.
+Her special interests include diabetes, women's health and chronic disease management.

 UW School of Medicine and Public Health